 The exact system isn’t important, so long as it works well for you.
 A good calendar app or Google Calendar should be able to help you block off your time in regular intervals, and set alarms so you know when one time period is up.

-If you’re old fashioned, you may use a written planner or even a series of sticky notes to help you keep track of your day.
+If you’re old-fashioned, you may use a written time block planner or a series of sticky notes to help you keep track of your day.
 In any case, some kind of automated timer is a good way to keep yourself aware of time’s passing.

-This will help you finish tasks that don’t fit neatly into your original time blocking plans since most incoming work isn’t so naturally organized.
+This will help you finish tasks that don’t fit neatly into your original time-blocking plans since most incoming work isn’t so naturally organized.
+It also helps to address other unexpected events.

 If you’re like most people, you don’t begin the workday at peak productivity.
 It takes you time to start up your devices, get coffee, read emails, and just “settle in” overall before it’s time to work.
 At the end of the day, you’ll be interested in finishing things up and preparing to leave.